Jordanairwave/wordpress-base-files/README.md

 Themes bits and bobs
+- SPEED IS IMPORTANT
+- Security is important
 - Main Navigation Area
 - Footer Navigation Area
 - Widget area in sidebar
 - JQuery to load from Google CDN
+- version numbers after files to be removed to allow for caching
+- Secure htaccess file to be included with theme
+- Secure wp-config txt file to be include as well.